SCIInstitute/ShapeWorks/docs/users/Mac_README.txt

 4. Copy "/Applications/ShapeWorks/Examples to another location (e.g. $HOME/ShapeWorks-Examples)

-5. CD to your copied Examples\Python location
+5. On the terminal with shapeworks environment activated,CD to your copied Examples\Python location

 6. Run "python RunUseCase.py --use_case [insert name of use case here]".
 For names for the use cases that are currently released, run: "python RunUseCase.py --help"

+7. On the terminal with shapeworks environment activated,CD to your copied Examples\Python\notebooks\tutorials location

+8. Run "jupyter notebook" to open the notebooks
 Note: For subsequent usage, the shapeworks conda environment must be activated using:

 conda activate shapeworks